ibm-cloud-docs/cloud-object-storage/manage-scc.md

 The evaluation results are only available for a limited period.
 It is recommended that reports are downloaded and organized to maintain a history of compliance for audit purposes.
 For more information on reporting results, see [Viewing evaluation results](/docs/security-compliance?topic=security-compliance-results).
 {:note}

-For example, let's assume you want to enforce a set of goals on new buckets:
+For example, let's assume you want to enforce a set of requirements on new buckets:

 1. Only buckets in the `us-south` region are subject to the rule; other locations aren't affected.
-2. Buckets must use either the Smart Tier or Standard storage classes.
+2. Buckets must use the Smart Tier storage class.
 3. A firewall must be in place to only allow requests from inside the IBM Cloud.
 4. Only the IP addresses in the range `fe80:021b::0/64` will be allowed to make requests.
 5. Activity tracking must be enabled for both read and write requests.